manfredsteyer/2019_08_26/tddd_en.md

 From an object-oriented point of view, the previous approach makes sense.
 However - with languages such as JavaScript and TypeScript - object-orientation is less important.

-Typescript is a multi-paradigm language in which Functional Programming is particularly important.
+Typescript is a multi-paradigm language in which Functional Programming plays a big role.
 Books dealing with Functional DDD can be found here:

 * [Domain Modeling Made Funcitonal](https://pragprog.com/book/swdddf/domain-modeling-made-functional),
 * [Functional and Reactive Domain Modeling](https://www.amzn.com/1617292249).

 With functional programming, the previously considered entity model would therefore be separated into a data part and a logic part.
-[Domain-Driven Design Distilled](https://www.amzn.com/0134434420) which is one of the standard works for DDD and primarily relies on OOP, also admits that this rule change is necessary in the world of FP.
+[Domain-Driven Design Distilled](https://www.amzn.com/0134434420) which is one of the standard works for DDD and primarily relies on OOP, also admits that this rule change is necessary in the world of FP:

-Consider the following example:

 ```Typescript
 export type BoardingStatus = 'WAIT_FOR_BOARDING' | 'BOARDED' | 'NO_SHOW' ;